ricolxwz/note/docs/language/cpp/foundation/object.md

     输出:

     ```bash
-    main.cpp: In function ‘int main()’:
+    main.cpp: In function 'int main()':
-    main.cpp:31:25: error: ‘Dog’ is an ambiguous base of ‘Coltriever’
+    main.cpp:31:25: error: 'Dog' is an ambiguous base of 'Coltriever'
     31 |         Dog* dog3 = new Coltriever;
         |                         ^~~~~~~~~~
     ```